prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-4-testing-your-api.md

   `)
 ```

 Awesome, beautiful workflow isn't it?
-If inline snapshots get too unweildly you can switch to regular snapshots and install [a VSCode plugin](https://marketplace.visualstudio.com/items?itemName=asvetliakov.snapshot-tools) that will display the snapshots upon hovering over the `toMatchSnapshot` method name.
+If inline snapshots get too unwieldy you can switch to regular snapshots and install [a VSCode plugin](https://marketplace.visualstudio.com/items?itemName=asvetliakov.snapshot-tools) that will display the snapshots upon hovering over the `toMatchSnapshot` method name.
 While not quite as fluid as seeing inline snapshots throughout your test module, it may work better for you.

 ## Wrapping Up